AI Service Authority

 4. Classification boundary note — A brief notation explaining why a service falls within a given category rather than an adjacent one, particularly where categories overlap (e.g., distinguishing "AI API Services" from "AI Platform Services").

-Readers should not interpret a listing's presence as an editorial endorsement of any provider's security posture, data practices, or regulatory compliance status.
+Readers should not interpret a provider's presence as an editorial endorsement of any provider's security posture, data practices, or regulatory compliance status.
 Classification reflects functional scope only.

-The directory does not rank providers.
-It does not weight listings by commercial relationship, traffic, or popularity signal.
-The editorial function is classification and scope definition — producing a reference instrument that holds its utility independent of market cycles, product rebrands, or vendor consolidation events that routinely make point-in-time technology directories obsolete within 18 to 24 months of publication.
+The provider network does not rank providers.
+It does not weight providers by commercial relationship, traffic, or popularity signal.
+The editorial function is classification and scope definition — producing a reference instrument that holds its utility independent of market cycles, product rebrands, or vendor consolidation events that routinely make point-in-time technology networks obsolete within 18 to 24 months of publication.

 📜 1 regulatory citation referenced · 🔍 Monitored by ANA Regulatory Watch · View update log